220321-NET/P0-Gbrea000/README.md

 place orders to a store for customers
-The customer should be able to purchase multiple products view order history of customer view order history of location display details of an order
+The customer should be able to purchase multiple products view order history of customer view order history of store front display details of an order
 Order histories should have the option to be sorted by date (latest to oldest and vice versa) or cost (least expensive to most expensive)
 The manager should be able to replenish inventory